FSA Frequently Asked Questions (FAQ)

 If I don't want to submit the charge to my insurance company can I still get reimbursed from my spending account?

-No. The IRS requires that all eligible charges be submitted to insurance before you can be reimbursed from your spending account.
+No. You are required to submit all eligible charges to insurance before you can be reimbursed from your spending account.

 What happens if I purchase a product which I then subsequently return, or the order for the product is cancelled?